 By default, you can not see the print output in the console.

 Use -s option while running the pytest command.
-If you have any print statement in your code, it will get printed on the console.
+If you have any print statements in your code, they will get printed on the console.

 pytest <testcase_to_execute> -s

 Here are two basic rules you should remember while writing test cases.